Table of Contents

 Percentage Of Fault

 The number of defendants can affect settlement amounts, as multiple parties at fault may complicate proceedings.
-In states like California that follow pure comparative negligence law, pedestrians can still recover damages even if they are partially at fault.
+In states like California that follow pure comparative negligence law, pedestrians can still seek damages even if they are partially at fault.
 Still, their compensation will be reduced by their percentage of fault.
 For example, if a pedestrian is 30% at fault, they may receive 70% of the total amount.

 Severity Of Injuries